tvanderbruggen/SciCpp/doc/source/index.rst

 Its only dependence is the `Eigen <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ linear algebra library, which is also header only.

+SciCpp uses the C++-17 standard.
+It is tested with the GCC and Clang compilers under Linux.

 SciCpp is released under the MIT licence.

 Modules: